usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 	a.
 The CSP SHALL require a minimum of four KBV questions with each requiring a correct answer to successfully complete the KBV step.
 	b.
 The CSP SHOULD require a free form response to a KBV question.
 The CSP MAY allow multiple choice answers, however, if multiple choice answer are provided, the CSP SHALL require a minimum of four answer options per question.
 	c.
 The CSP SHOULD allow two attempts for an applicant to complete the KBV.
 A CSP SHALL NOT allow more than three attempts to complete the KBV.
 	d.
+The CSP SHALL time out KBV sessions after two minutes of inactivity per question.
+In cases of session timeout, the CSP SHALL restart the entire KBV process and consider this a failed attempt.
+	e.
 The CSP SHALL NOT present the majority of KBV questions as diversionary.
 For example, answers to KBV questions that include 'None of the Above', 'Not Applicable (N/A)', or similar to be regarded as correct.
-	e.
+	f.
 The CSP SHOULD NOT ask the same KBV questions in subsequent attempts.
-	f.
+	g.
 The CSP SHALL NOT ask a KBV question that provides information that could assist in answering any future KBV question in a single session or a subsequent session after a failed attempt.
-	g.
+	h.
 The CSP SHALL NOT use KBV questions for which the answers do not change (e.g., What was your first car?).
-	h.
+	i.
 The CSP SHALL ensure that any KBV question does not reveal PII that the applicant has not already provided, nor personal information that, when combined with other information in a KBV session, could result in unique identification.
-	i.
-The CSP SHALL time out KBV sessions after two minutes of inactivity per question.
-In cases of session timeout, the CSP SHALL restart the entire KBV process and consider this a failed session.

 #### <a name="vip"></a>5.3.3.
 In-person Proofing Requirements